 Each student will be part of a group that presents in class on a business ethics issue (note: presentation groups will be different from case groups).
-In the third week of the term, we will assign each student into a group, and will assign a presentation date to each group.
-The topic for your group's presentation will be assigned two weeks before the date of your presentation.
-These topics will involve ethics issues connected to topics covered in class, or may involve issues currently in the business news.
+In the third week of the term, each student will be assigned into a group with a presentation topic and date for each group.
+The topics will involve ethics issues connected to topics covered in class or may involve issues currently in the business news.
 These issues will require the student to integrate both business and faith-based principles.

 Your group's presentation should be a maximum of 10 minutes in length, after which another 5-10 minutes will be allowed for the group to field questions, comments or debate from the class.
 The presentation should be informative and interesting; try to make your presentation a learning experience for the class.

 Refer to Appendix D of "Making a Compelling Business Case" for suggestions on how to present.